crcn/tandem-old/docs/immediate-todos.md

 - [ ] eye dropper
 - [ ] should be able to scroll individual unit values
 - [ ] display multiple values as a drop menu for each element.
 On Hover, highlight given element
+- [ ] display none must be considered

+- [ ] - refactor how fragments work

 #### Keep this in mind when writing code